pandafreak47/CS6650-llm-cache-coherence/README.md

 ### Cached

 Treats context files as a set and finds the largest cached subset.
-Orders the remaining (uncached) files by descending size — largest files contribute the most tokens and are most likely to be shared with future tasks.
+Orders the remaining (uncached) files using the active `CACHE_ORDER` strategy (see [Context-File Ordering](#context-file-ordering)).
 Calls `llm.accumulate()` for each uncached file to extend the state without generating output, saving each new state to the cache.
 Passes only the target file + task as the final prompt, with the full context carried in the state.

 ```
 Context files: {ctx1, ctx2, ctx3}